BenedictusKent/LocationMatching_FourSquare/README.md

 - Data is comprised of over 1.5 million entries of places for hundred of thousands of Points-of-Interest (POIs) around the world.
 - For the competition, there are 3 different dataset provided which are train.csv, pairs.csv
 - Train.csv, comprised of 11 attributes such as:
     -  Name, latitude, longitude, address,etc
 - Test.csv (for submission)
     - For testing (does not contain POI)

 # Feature Engineering/Extraction
 - Implementation of Feature Engineering
-- - Using pre existing knowledge to select and transform the most relevant features from raw data
+    - Using pre existing knowledge to select and transform the most relevant features from raw data
 - Feature Selection
-- - Improves machine learning process and predictive power by selecting important features and eliminating redundant and irrelevant features
+    - Improves machine learning process and predictive power by selecting important features and eliminating redundant and irrelevant features
-- - Example of such data (Missing values, low variance, Highly correlated features)
+    - Example of such data (Missing values, low variance, Highly correlated features)

-Example of such data
-Missing values, low variance, Highly correlated features

 # Model Explanation